DalianGrullon/jate-text-editor/README.md

 ![](./images/installation-2.png)

-3. Once unzipped, ensure that MongoDB is installed and connected

-5. Run the following commands to  install all dependencies, seed the database, and start the application
+3. Once unzipped, run the following commands to  install all dependencies and start the application

 ```
 npm install

-npm run seed

 npm start
 ```